Award applications

 Please consider applying yourself, and nominate or encourage eligible students and colleagues to apply for one of these awards.

-- The Genetics Society of AustralAsia MJD White Medal
+• The MJD White Medal

-Awarded for excellence in genetics research
+Awarded for excellence in and outstanding contributions to genetics research

-- The Genetics Society of AustralAsia Ross Crozier Medal
+• The Ross Crozier Medal

-Awarded to a mid-career researcher (5-15 years post-PhD*)
+Awarded to a mid-career researcher (5-15 years post-PhD*) for outstanding contributions to genetics research

-- The Genetics Society of AustralAsia Alan Wilton Award
+• The Alan Wilton Award

-Awarded to an early career researcher (up to 5 years post-PhD*)
+Awarded to an early career researcher (up to 5 years post-PhD*) for outstanding contributions to genetics research

-- The D.G Catcheside Prize
+• The DG Catcheside Prize

 Awarded to the top doctoral student in the field of genetics

-(for a PhD thesis that passed examination during 2023)
+(for a PhD thesis that passed examination during 2025)

 Important notes:

-- In any given year, applications are allowed for only one award.
+• In any given year, applications are allowed for only one award.

-- Applicants should not register to the conference before their application outcome is known.
+• Applicants should not register to the conference before their application outcome is known.
 Registration fees (and conference dinner if applicable) will be covered for successful applicants, while unsuccessful applicants will have guaranteed access to early bird registration fees.

-- * Career interruptions (these may include parental leave, carer’s leave, medical leave etc.) will be considered in exercising these time year limits.
+• Career interruptions (these may include parental leave, carer’s leave, medical leave etc.) will be considered in exercising these time year limits.

 Closing date for applications